 A properly designed and installed grounding system ensures reliable performance of electrical substations.
 Fast clearing of faults, made possible by good grounding, improves the overall safety and reliability of an electrical system.

-This one-day course will provide the basic principles of grounding a power supply network to ensure safety of personnel and equipment.
+This 6-Hour live online, instructor-led High Voltage Grounding Training course will provide the basic principles of grounding a power supply network to ensure safety of personnel and equipment.
 Understanding these principles will provide the correct tools to design a grounding system applicable to utility networks and industrial plant distribution.
 This course covers the basic procedures in working safely on medium and high voltage systems.

 WHAT YOU WILL LEARN:

-High Voltage Electrical Grounding and Bonding For Utility and Industrial Applications
+High Voltage Grounding and Bonding For Utility and Industrial Applications

 Pablo Diaz, P. Eng, Electrical Grounding Consultant, The Electricity Forum